 You can see the point on the right end of this seasoned untrimmed slab.
 It's the triangular section that lies just past the last rib bone.

-Remove the membrane and it's can be cooked many different ways.
+Remove the point and it can be cooked many different ways.
 I like to cut it into strips, season with teriyaki sauce and thread onto skewers.
 These are great cooked on the grill.

 Next, the bony sternum is removed along with the rib tips and the point.
 The sternum is the thickest part of the whole sparerib slab, containing the breastbone and a bit of cartilage.
 The brisket contains the cartilage that extends down to the belly of the hog from the rib bones.
 The point is boneless and has very little if any cartilage.